 Traditional IT strategies yield many efficiencies for organizations which invest time and effort into them.
 Processes are automated, systems are implemented to gather key organization data, and reports are standardized to analyze and communicate that data.
 These are valuable gains for an organization, and many of these capabilities have risen to the level of requirements for operating in the 21st century.
 Efficiency is nice.

 But Innovation Vista is not satisfied with the same IT approach most industries have followed since last century.
 We Innovate Beyond Efficiency.

-Our evolutionary approach ensures that prerequisite phase(s) are completed before moving on to the next.
+Our evolutionary approach ensures that prerequisite phase(s) are completed in succession.
 As much as business leaders want to jump immediately into “Digital Transformation” (and as much as many consultants are happy to sell services to do so), our experience tells us that companies which aren’t ready with the underlying IT capabilities and stability are simply not ready.

 As with all worthwhile things, creating revenue or disrupting your industry with technology capabilities require significant effort and preparation.
 We seek to Build Trust First, and to maintain that trust throughout the journey as your trusted IT strategic advisors.

 Each of the elements of this approach is critical to success of the overall process:

 - Build Trust First is crucial to ensuring that plans are based on accurate facts, and that the entire organization will engage fully in teamwork to achieve the vision

 - Assessing IT in the context of the Business is a key information gathering phase absolutely critical prior to setting any strategy in place